diegomrobledo679/open-interpreter-ts/README.md

 Then open http://localhost:3000 in your browser to chat.
 The interactive menu includes options to start just the web server or start it alongside the CLI.
 You can also launch both together with the `--web` flag or choose "Start CLI and Web Interface" from the menu.
+Use the new `--port` option to specify the web server port (defaults to `3000`).
 A "Start All" menu option starts the CLI, web interface, and GUI in one step.

 Running `npx cyrah` with no arguments now opens an interactive menu by default.